 Salesforce is a heavyweight in the SaaS market, and Salesforce problems can affect thousands of users.
 Salesforce has an online status dashboard that many users leverage to monitor the application and determine whether it’s working properly and performing to expectations.
-However, trust.salesforce.com is really just an internal dashboard Salesforce set up for checking on whether everything within the Salesforce infrastructure and data center is functioning properly.
+However, trust.salesforce.com is really just an internal dashboard Salesforce set up so you can check on whether everything within the Salesforce infrastructure and data center is functioning properly.
 It doesn’t really show what’s happening on 90% of the Salesforce delivery path.
 Think of it as the “check engine light” of Salesforce: It tells you whether the engine (application code) is running fine, but it doesn’t tell you the condition of the roads (the Internet connection), whether there’s construction on the roads (limited bandwidth), or other cars tying up traffic (competition for resources).
 Just because the “engine” is running fine doesn’t mean you’ll be able to drive fast and get to your destination quickly.

 Salesforce is a critical application that companies rely on to keep their business moving forward.
-Therefore, it’s important for IT teams to be aware of and watch for the performance issues that could arise or already be occurring, and to know how to respond and correct the issues before they impact company operations and ultimately affect the business.
+Therefore, it’s important for IT teams to be aware of and watch for the performance issues that could arise or already be occurring and to know how to respond and correct the issues before they impact company operations and ultimately affect the business.
 Many of the issues highlighted here are not specific to Salesforce.
-They are just the successful SaaS service example observed within our customer base, and the ecosystem of plugins is substantially larger than other SaaS providers.
+They are just the successful SaaS service example observed within our customer base, and the ecosystem of plugins is substantially larger with Salesforce than other SaaS providers.

 The Top Salesforce Problems